SuperOfficeDocs/superoffice-docs/user-guide/en/service/customers/person/delete.md

 1. Open the **Contact** screen.
 2. Click the ![icon][img1] **Actions** button and select **Edit contact**.
 The **Contact properties** screen appears.
 3. Click the **Delete** button.
-4. Click **OK** when you are asked if you want to delete the contact.
+4. Click **OK** to confirm.

     The contact is marked as deleted, but any associated requests are not affected by this deletion.

+## Undo

 If you delete a contact, it is not completely removed from the system.
 It is just marked as deleted.